lizooo/Programing-part-2-java/README.md

 Currently contains code of:

-lab no.3 with Junit tests and without the utils package
+lab no.3 - Junit tests (without the utils package) lab no.4 - working with Comparable and Comparator interfaces lab no.5 - writing to the file and reading from a file